Codifly

 From DevOps to MLOps and Platform Engineering: What to Learn to Stay Relevant in the AI Era

-Codifly practical guide on moving from DevOps to MLOps and Platform Engineering: what to learn to stay relevant in the AI era.
+Codifly's practical guide on evolving from DevOps to MLOps and Platform Engineering: what to learn to stay relevant in the AI era.

 magnific crea una imagen horizonta 3G5kzKgREY 1